 Students who develop credit deficiencies should meet with their counselor in a timely fashion to discuss make-up credit options and to develop a plan to recover credit for failed classes as soon as possible.
 27 credits are required for high school graduation.
 If a student fails a high school course, they may have to take a course outside of the regular school day to recover credit (this is dependent on the type of course and/or the number of credits already accumulated towards graduation).

-Parents should also consult with a guidance counselor before selecting a make-up or credit recovery program to help their student with graduation requirements.
-Credit recovery resources/institutions are numerous (sometimes accreditation can be an issue) and a guidance counselor can be a valuable resource to help a student and their parent determines what is the best option(s) for their specific situation.
+Parents should also consult with a school counselor before selecting a make-up or credit recovery program to help their student with graduation requirements.
+Credit recovery resources/institutions are numerous (sometimes accreditation can be an issue) and a school counselor can be a valuable resource to help a student and their parent determines what is the best option(s) for their specific situation.

 Below are a few accredited options that students often use to recover credit:

 BYU Independent Study currently offers a wide selection of high school courses online and via correspondence.
 Itineris Early College High School accepts BYU Independent Study course work for both make-up and original credit.
 Itineris partners with BYU Independent Study to offer selected credit recovery (make-up) courses at a discounted rate.
 Students and parents should consult with their school counselor before registering for any BYU Independent Study course.
 Click here for a list of BYU Independent Study courses available at Itineris.

 Northridge Learning Center offers students a credit retrieval option through independent study packets.
 The curriculum follows the Utah State Core Curriculum standards required by the Utah State Board of Education.
 Visit Northridge’s website for a list of courses offered.
 You may also visit in person at 3650 W. 9800 S., South Jordan; or call 801-280-7760 for pricing and hours of operation.